 - If we see an opportunity for your students to learn more about finding, evaluating and using information sources, we’ll mention it.

 - We can create a guide for any class, teacher or department.

 - Guides can include library books, embedded searches for books or articles, recommended web sites, and embedded videos.

 - We can include documents, such as your assignment.
 This is especially helpful if you don’t use Blackboard

 Teach your students to evaluate information

 - Students tend to be fairly good navigators but they often don’t understand what they’re looking at in a search result.
 We can teach them strategies for understanding the context of an information source.

 Teach your students to do better web searching

 - There are thousands of high-quality journals published on the web for free.
 We can show your students how to find them.

 - We can point your students to relevant statistics, government documents, professional associations, and foundation-funded research.

-- If you have a trip to the library on your syllabus, let us know by emailing the Writing and Research Center.
+- If you have a trip to the library on your syllabus, let us know by filling out a Question form.
 Include your course number, section number, and preferred date and time.
 We’ll get back to you, usually within a few hours.

 - When making an appointment it's a huge help to us if you attach the assignment the class is working on.

 - If you need a computer classroom for activities not related to student research (administering a test, student evaluations, etc.) we will do our best to accommodate you.
-You can also check with Lauren Wright, Ext.
-4306, to see if there is a computer lab available.
+Campus computer labs can also be requested using the Room Reservation Form.